Myths About ADHD

 Myth: ADHD Is Caused By Poor Parenting

-Myth: All Kids With ADHD Are Hyperactive
+Myths About ADHD: All Kids With ADHD Are Hyperactive

-Hyperactivity is just one category of ADHD symptoms.
-The other two are 1) inattention and 2) impulsivity.
+The other two are Inattention and Impulsivity.
 Inattentive children may appear to be unmotivated, spacey daydreamers, and impulsive children tend to blurt our answers to questions and engage in risky behaviors.

-Myth: Children And Adults With ADHD Are Stupid And Will Never Succeed
+Myth: People With ADHD Are Stupid

 Myth: Kids Act Out On Purpose